verryp/machine-learning-course/README.md

-# learning-phyton
+# learning-python
-Learning Phyton from Digital Talent Scholarship (Maching Learning) as Participant of Fresh Graduate Academy 2019
+Learning Python from Digital Talent Scholarship (Maching Learning) as Participant of Fresh Graduate Academy 2019